Shooting Sports program in Washington County.

 Click here for Bull's-Eye 4-H Club Enrollment Forms.
 (Please print on both sides of paper.)

 All shooting equipment and supplies are provided including guns, bows, ammunition, targets and safety equipment.
 Only in advanced disciplines may members use their own guns and bows.
 Members may choose to bring their own eye and ear protection, or use those provided.

-Members pay $1 to cover accident insurance.
-Families are asked to supply refreshments, support community service projects, and help with fund raising activities as determined by club members.
+Members pay $5 with completed enrollment, health and release forms which are due by a session's third meeting.
+Families are asked to supply refreshments, support community service projects and help with fund raising activities as determined by club members.